team4186/intro-java/README.md

 ### Mazes
 ![Mazes](docs/mazes-gui.png)
 Besides being a testable exercise, the Mazes can be run in a terminal window or in a GUI application.
-You can run `MazeApp` or the `MazeCLI` using the context menu, gutter icon, or terminal.
+You can run `ui.Maze` or the `cli.Maze` using the context menu, gutter icon, or terminal.
-You can play with the code and add new Mazes (follow the other mazes template) and the apps will recognize them.
+You can play with the code and add new Mazes (follow the other mazes template) and the cli will recognize them.

 For the GUI version:
 ```
 $ gradlew jar
 wait the build
-$ java -cp build\libs\2021-java-intro-1.0-SNAPSHOT.jar apps.MazeApp
+$ java -cp build\libs\2021-java-intro-1.0-SNAPSHOT.jar ui.Maze
 ```

 For the CLI version:
 ```
 $ gradlew jar
 wait the build
-$ java -cp build\libs\2021-java-intro-1.0-SNAPSHOT.jar apps.MazeCLI
+$ java -cp build\libs\2021-java-intro-1.0-SNAPSHOT.jar cli.Maze
 ```